Tom-Camp/coopsensor/README.md

 Copy the `code.py`, `boot.py`, and the `logging.json` file from this repo root directory on your MCU.

+The `boot.py` file is necessary in order to be able to write the `log.json` file.
+Setting the `storage.remount` `disable_concurrent_write_protection` to `True` is necessary for being able to write to the file while you have the MCU plugged in to your computer.
+This is critical for testing purposes.

 ## Authors

 * Tom Camp - _Initial work_ - [Tom-Camp](https://github.com/Tom-Camp)